The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-3-async/4-async-await.md

     // Throw an error if the response was not 2xx - let the catch statement handle it if (!response.ok) throw new Error(`Fetch failed. ${response.status} ${response.statusText}`)

-    // Make sure that the content type of the response is JSON before parsing it
+    // Guard clause: make sure that the content type of the response is JSON before reading it const contentType = response.headers.get('content-type');
-    // and return a tuple with the data and a null error. const contentType = response.headers.get('content-type');
-    if (contentType !== null && contentType.includes('application/json')) {
+    if (contentType === null || !contentType.includes('application/json')) {
-      const jsonData = await response.json();
+      // If the contentType of the response is not JSON, read the stream as plain text const textData = await response.text();
-      return jsonData
+      return [textData, null]
     }

-    // If the contentType of the response is not JSON, parse it as plain
-    // text and return a tuple with a null error const textData = await response.text();
+    // Otherwsie, read the stream as JSON const jsonData = await response.json();
-    return textData;
+    return [jsonData, null]
   }
   catch (error) {
-    console.error(error.message);
+    // if there was an error, log it and return a tuple: [data, error] console.error(error.message);
-    return error;
+    return [null, error];
   }
 }
 ```

+### Why return a tuple?

+You may be wondering, why couldn't we write this helper function such that it just returns the data if there are no errors, or returns the error if there is one?

 The reason we don't do this is to make the code that uses this function cleaner.
 The code that uses `fetchData` will need to know if the data it receives is an error or JSON data.
 The problem is that `error` objects and the `jsonData` can often be difficult to differentiate.
 An `error` object will have a `message` property, and often times, so do JSON response objects!
 Take the [Dog Image API](https://dog.ceo/dog-api/) as an example.
 It will return its data like this: